cbohara/databricks_machine_learning/README.md

 spark = multiple nodes, dataframes are immutable, lazily evaluated

 folks can go back and forth between pandas and spark.pandas dataframes

+# Exam overview
+Associate
+- more DS focused, less eng focused
+- doesn't include advanced ML ops, nor advance ML strategies

+Professional - more MLOps focused

+Sign up using personal email

+Take cert online with monitoring by proctor
+No breaks allowed
+1.5 hours total
+45 questions
+Multiple choice with 5 choices

+Cert is automatically graded
+Need to pass with 70% or higher

+Exam fee = 200

+## Databricks ML
+Use Databricks ML tooling incuding
+- Clusters, repos, jobs
+- Use Runtime for machine learning - basics, libraries
+- AutoML - classification, regression, forecasting
+- Feature store - basics
+- MLFlow - tracking, model registry

+Clusters
+- Types of clusters
+- When to use single-node vs standard clusters

+Repos
+- Be able to connect to external git providers
+- Commit changes

+Jobs
+- Orchestrate multi-task ML workflows

+AutoML
+- Common steps in the workflow
+- How to locate source code
+- Evaluation metrics - know what they are and when to use each one
+- Data exploration

+Feature store
+- Benefits
+- Create + write table to feature store table
+- Use within ML pipelines - pull in features from feature store when training model

+MLFlow
+- Experiment tracking - querying past runs, logging runs
+- Model registry - register a model, transition across stages from dev to prod

+Self-assessment
+- ID scenario in which single-node node cluster is preferred over standard cluster
+- Orchestrate multi-task ML workflows
+- Identify which evalaution metrics AutoML can use for regression problems
+- Score a model using features from a feature store table
+- Transition a model from dev to prod using MLFlow model registry

+## ML Workflows
+- Exploratory data analysis - summary stats, outlier removal
+- Feature eng - missing value imputation, one hot encoding
+- Tuning - hyperparameter basics, hyperparameter parllelization
+- Model evaluation + selection - cross-validation, evaluation metrics

+Exploratory data analysis
+- Compute summary stats using `DataFrame.summary()` and `dbutils.data.summarize()`

+Feature eng
+- Binary indicator features
+- Impute using spark ML
+- Complications of using 1 hot encode using random forest

+Tuning
+- Basics - grid search vs random search
+- Tree of parzen estimators
+- Scikit learn

+Parallelization
+- Hyperopt to optimize hyperparameter

+Evaluation metrics
+- Recall
+- Precision
+- F1
+- Log-scale interpretation

+Cross-validation
+- Number of trials
+- Train validation split vs cross validation

+Self-assessment
+- Remove outliers from Spark DF beyond designated threshold
+- Impute missing values with mean or median value
+- Describe why 1 hot encoding categorical features can be inefficient for tree based models
+- Understand the balance between compute resources + parallelization
+- Perform cross-validation as part of model fitting
+- Describe recall as an evaluation metric

+## Spark ML
+- Distributed ML concepts
+- Spark ML modeling APIs - data splitting, training, evaluation, estimators vs transformers, pipelines
+- Hyperopt
+- Pandas API on Spark
+- Pandas UDFs and Pandas function APIs

+Distributed ML concepts
+- difficulties arise that when running on multiple nodes - data location + shuffling data between nodes
+- data fitting on each core for parallelization

+Spark ML APIs
+- Prep - splitting data with reproducible splits
+- Modeling
+  - Fitting models
+  - Feature vector columns
+  - Evaluators
+  - Estimators vs transformers
+- Pipelines
+  - Relationship with CV - cross validation

+Hyperopt
+- Bayesian hyperparameter ability
+- parallelization abilities
+- SparkTrials vs Trails
+- relationship between number of evaluations and level of parallelization

+Pandas API on Spark
+- InternalFrame
+- Metadata storage
+- Easily refactoring

+Pandas UDFs/Function APIs
+- why it is efficent using Apache Arrow and Vectorization
+- pandas functions UDFs - Iterator UDF benefits for scaled prediction
+- pandas functions APIs - roup specific training + interference

+Self-assessment
+- Describe some difficulties associated with distributed ML
+- Train a model using Spark ML
+- Describe Spark ML transformer
+- Develop a pipeline using Spark ML
+- Parallelize the tuning of hyperparameters for Spark ML models using hyperopt and trials
+- Identify the usage of an InternalFrame making Pandas API on Spark not as fast as native Spark
+- Apply a model in parallel using Pandas UDF

+## Scaling ML models
+- Understand how distribution works with linear regression, decision trees
+- Different ensemble methods - random forests, gradient boosted decision trees

+Linear regression
+- Identify what type of solver is used for big data and linear regression
+- ID the family of techniques used to distribute linear regression

+Decision trees
+- Describe the binning strategy used by Spark ML for distributed decision trees
+- Describe the purpose of maxBins parameter

+Ensembling
+- Implications of multiple model solutions
+- Understand types - bagging, boosting, stacking

+# ML in Production aka MLOps